 - Fire damage to your car

-This type of insurance covers the same risks as third party insurance and third party, fire and theft car insurance, but it also covers all damage to your own car, the other person’s car, and personal injury to both parties in the event of an accident.
+Comprehensive car insurance covers the same risks as third party insurance and third party, fire and theft car insurance, but it also covers all damage to your own car, the other person’s car, and personal injury to both parties in the event of an accident.
 Essentially, in the event of an accident where you are at fault, a comprehensive policy will cover all damage to both your vehicle, and the other person’s vehicle.

-Under a comprehensive policy, the insurer will pay to replace your car if it's written off (damaged beyond economical repair) following an accident.
+Under a comprehensive car insurance policy, the insurer will pay to replace your car if it's written off (damaged beyond economical repair) following an accident.
 The final settlement amount you receive will be equal to the current market value of your car, taking wear and tear into account, rather than the amount you initially paid for it.

-A comprehensive insurance policy will also usually include the following types of cover as standard (but not always, so you should check with your insurance provider to be sure):
+A comprehensive car insurance policy will also usually include the following types of cover as standard (but not always, so you should check with your insurance provider to be sure):

 - European cover (cover for driving in a European country for a specified number of days per year)

 - Audio equipment (such as a built-in stereo)